-- A bachelor's or master's degree from a regionally accredited higher education institution with a minimum cumulative GPA of 3.0 on a 4-point scale.
+- 1. A bachelor's or master's degree from a regionally accredited higher education institution with a minimum cumulative GPA of 3.0 on a 4-point scale.
 For applicants with a degree in progress and admitted on a conditional basis, evidence of degree completion and minimal GPA benchmark must be submitted to the Kettering College occupational therapy doctoral program prior to the first day of class. - 2.
 Completion of the prerequisite courses outlined below within the past five years with a minimum grade of C; a C- or below does not meet the requirement.
 If a prerequisite course was taken longer than five years ago, the applicant must either provide evidence of use of the prerequisite course content in work or retake the required prerequisite course.
-The program director will make the final determination for evidence of use of use of use of use of e.g., job description with resume/CV, etc.) meeting the prerequisite course(s) requirement.
+The program director will make the final determination for evidence of use of content via current job duties (e.g., job description with resume/CV, etc.) meeting the prerequisite course(s) requirement.
 Note: Applicants earning less than a C in a retake of any of the prerequisite courses will not be considered for admission.
-Evidence of completion of all prerequisite courses must be submitted to the Department of Occupational Therapy prior to the first day of class.
+Evidence of completion of all prerequisite courses must be submitted to the Department of Occupational Therapy at least 30 days prior to the first day of class.
+Applicants attending institutions offering quarter credit courses should refer to the Kettering College OTD policy on conversion of quarter credits to semester credits for prerequisites.

-Anatomy and Physiology with lab 8 semester credits
+Anatomy and Physiology with lab

-Developmental Psychology 3 semester credits
+Developmental Psychology

-Abnormal Psychology 3 semester credits
+Abnormal Psychology

-Sociology 3 semester credits
+Sociology

-Statistics 3 semester credits
+Statistics

 Writing and Rhetoric II 3 semester credits

 Medical Terminology 1 semester credit